-Are you planning a hike, a trek, a mountain trip or simply a longer adventure and looking for the best travel backpacks?
-Then I’ve put together a comprehensive guide on how to choose the right one, along with 10 picks for the best travel backpacks on the market.
+Heading off on a hike, a camping trip, a mountain getaway or just a longer adventure abroad and looking for the right travel backpack?
+I’ve put together a clear guide on how to choose the perfect one, and for a little inspiration I’ve also picked out 10 of the best travel backpacks on the market.

 How to Choose a Travel Backpack

-Travel backpacks are the most versatile type of backpacks for travelling.
-They’re suitable for day trips, multi-day hikes, light trekking and even city exploring.
+Travel backpacks are the most versatile type of pack for travelling.
+They’re great for day trips and multi-day outings, light hiking and even wandering around the city.

-Choosing a hiking backpack is a crucial yet challenging decision that can significantly impact your entire travel experience.
-A quality backpack provides comfort, support and enough space for all your essentials, while a poorly chosen one can cause discomfort, unnecessary complications and a ruined mood.
+Picking a travel backpack is a key decision, but also a tricky one that can shape your entire trip.
+A quality backpack gives you comfort, support and enough room for everything you need, while a poorly chosen one can cause discomfort, unnecessary hassle and a thoroughly spoiled mood.

-Let’s take a look at some of the best backpacking travel backpacks on the market and what you should consider when choosing one.
+So let’s take a look at some of the best travel backpacks out there and what you should consider when choosing one.

-You might also like: Best Carry-On Luggage for Flying
+You might also like: The Best Carry-On Luggage for Flying

-When you start browsing travel backpacks, you’ll notice they come in various sizes measured by volume (in litres) — indicating how much the backpack can hold.
+Once you start browsing travel backpacks, you’ll notice they come in various sizes, measured by volume (in litres) — based on how much each pack can actually hold.

-Backpacks can be divided into three main groups based on their capacity:
+Backpacks can be split into three main groups by capacity:

-- 20–30 litres: Smaller backpacks that are ideal for day trips and hikes.
-They comfortably fit basic gear such as personal items, food, a first aid kit and a few spare layers or a rain jacket.
+- 20–30 litres: Smaller backpacks, ideal for day trips and short hikes.
+They comfortably fit the essentials — personal items, food, a first-aid kit and a few spare layers or a rain jacket.

-- 30–50 litres: Medium-sized backpacks are a great choice for shorter multi-day trips or weekend getaways.
-Compared to smaller packs, they offer more room for clothing, food and basic camping gear.
+- 30–50 litres: Mid-size backpacks are a great choice for shorter multi-day trips or weekend breaks.
+Compared with smaller packs, they offer more room for clothing, food and basic camping gear.
 They usually have dedicated pockets and attachment points for a sleeping mat, tent, trekking poles or a water bottle.

-- 50 litres and more: Large-volume backpacks with a capacity of 50 litres or more are designed for experienced travellers heading out on longer treks or multi-day wilderness expeditions.
-They provide plenty of space for all the necessary gear, including a tent, sleeping bag, sleeping mat, stove and more.
+- 50 litres and up: Large-capacity backpacks of 50 litres or more are made for experienced travellers heading out on longer treks or multi-day expeditions into the wild.
+They provide plenty of space for all your gear, such as a tent, sleeping bag, mat, stove and more.

 Weight

-Storage compartments play another significant role when choosing a travel backpack.
-A backpack is primarily designed to carry your belongings, so it’s important to focus on its internal layout and how it opens, ensuring you can access your things quickly and easily.
+Storage space naturally plays another major role when choosing a travel backpack.
+A backpack is primarily made for carrying your belongings, so it’s important to look at its internal layout as well as how it opens, so you can get to your things quickly and easily.

-For better organisation, internal and external pockets or organisers are practical, allowing you to keep essentials within reach.
-It’s also worth checking whether the backpack has attachment points for larger gear like sleeping mats or trekking poles, depending on your needs.
+For better organisation, internal and external pockets or organisers are handy, letting you keep things within easy reach.
+It’s also worth checking whether the pack has attachment points for larger gear, such as sleeping mats or trekking poles, depending on your needs.

 Read also: How to Choose a Sleeping Bag